Manual PMS install on Proxmox¶

 Samba server¶

-- First, install samba:
+- First, install Samba.

 apt install samba

-- Next, create a file at
+- Next, create

 [global]